crystallabs/event_handler/README.md

 Please note that `handlers` exposes the Array containing the list of handlers.

-Modifying this array will directly modify the list of handlers defined for an event.
+Modifying the array will directly modify the list of handlers defined for an event.
 This should only be done with due caution.

 ### Removing event handlers

-Event handlers can be removed in one of five ways:
+Event handlers can be removed in one of six ways:

 By handler Proc: